Erosion and Sediment Control

 Minnesota Erosion Control Association (MECA)

 MECA is a non-profit organization that promotes effective stormwater management and ESC practices, including workshops of workshops & vendor resources.

 - Concrete Washout and Dewatering: Provides tips and instructions for proper handling and disposal of excess concrete

 - Perimeter/Sediment Control: Provides information on products and installation tips for keeping sediment from leaving a construction site

 University of Minnesota

 City of Minneapolis

-If you are planning a project that may require an ESC permit, contact Jeremy Strehlo, Minneapolis Public Works, Surface Water & Sewers division at: email@example.com or (612) 673-3973.
+If you are planning a project in Minneapolis that may require an ESC permit, contact Jeremy Strehlo, 612-673-3973.

-Once you have obtained your Erosion & Sediment Control Permit, call 612-673-3867 to notify the City of your intended start of construction at least 48 hours or more in advance of any land disturbances.
+Once you have obtained your Permit, call 612-673-3867 to notify the City when you are planning to start construction at least 48 hours in advance of any land disturbances.
 If you fail to do this, you may have to pay a fine, the permit could be revoked, or a stop work order could be issued.